Learn How to Manage a Polarity’s Ebbs and Flows

 A decade ago, leaders would agree on a strategy and focus on it relentlessly.
 Grow, grow, grow, the mantra might be; don’t get hung up on cost savings or consolidation.

 Then the downside of a growth-only focus would start to appear — bloated infrastructure, cost overruns, inefficiencies — and the pendulum would shift the other way.
 Cut, trim, be efficient.

 Today, if you ask the question, Should I focus on growth or efficiency? the answer is likely to be: Yes.
 Focus on both.
 And do both well.

-This both/and thinking isn’t the stuff of routine management, and it’s making life more complicated for managers up and down the organization.
+This both/and thinking is making life more complicated for managers up and down the organization.
 But it stems from the reality that everything isn’t just another problem to solve.

 Polarities aren’t just about business strategy; they show up in choices about leadership and culture, too.
 What is the right choice?
 Empathy or toughness?
 Keeping control or empowering others?
 Staying on task or working on the relationship?

 How to Handle a Polarity

 To work with polarities, you need to be able to see both perspectives clearly and at the same time.
 The trick isn’t to solve a polarity or to make a choice and move on.
 Instead, you handle a polarity by first, recognizing what it is, and second, learning how to mentally and practically move through the ebbs and flows a polarity presents.

 Take the example of tasks and relationships, suggests Jean Leslie, CCL’s lead researcher on polarities in virtual teams.
 “Teams who come together quickly to solve urgent problems immediately face the challenge of quickly engaging the team in the essential tasks and establishing quality working relationships,” Leslie says.